fraserphysics/make-novice/_episodes/06-variables.md

 - "Reference variables using `$(...)`."
 ---

-Despite our efforts, our Makefile still has repeated content, i.e. the name of our script -- `countwords.py`, and the program we use to run it -- `python`.
+Despite our efforts, our Makefile (available via git) still has repeated content, i.e.  the name of our script -- `countwords.py`, and the program we use to run it -- `python`.
 If we renamed our script we'd have to update our Makefile in multiple places.

 We can introduce a Make [variable]({{ page.root }}/reference#variable) (called a [macro]({{ page.root }}/reference#macro) in some versions of Make) to hold our